Paddle Billing

 Response

 If successful, Paddle returns a copy of the updated subscription entity.
-The subscription status is active, and billing dates are updated to reflect the resume date.
+Billing dates on the subscription reflect the resume date, with a new billing cycle starting.

 Events